ritikkumar95/ritikkumar95/README.md

 # Hi, I'm Ritik Kumar 👋

-I'm a web developer with a strong foundation in front-end and back-end technologies.
+I'm a software developer with a strong foundation in front-end and back-end technologies.
 Currently pursuing a Computer Programming Diploma at Algonquin College, I am passionate about building intuitive, responsive web applications and continuously enhancing my skills.

 ## 🎓 Education & Honors
 - **Computer Programming Diploma**